vednemesicnik/archiv-backend/README.md

-# archiv-backend
+# archive-backend
-The backend service to the archiv frontend and the archiv-manager frontend.
+The backend service to the archive frontend and the archive-manager frontend.